Breynia disticha (Snow Bush)

 • Native Region: Native to the tropical Pacific Islands, particularly New Caledonia and Vanuatu.

-How to Fertilize: Fertilize during the growing season (spring and summer) with a balanced, water-soluble houseplant fertilizer.
-Apply fertilizer at half-strength every 4-6 weeks.
-Reduce feeding in the fall and winter when the plant's growth slows.
+How to Fertilize: Feed during spring and summer with a diluted balanced fertilizer every 4–6 weeks.
+Reduce feeding in fall and winter when growth slows.